needle-tools/shadergraph-markdown/Readme.md

 ### Built-In and other Shaders
 Nothing about the custom shader inspector in Shader Graph Markdown is actually Shader Graph-specific!
 You can use the same properties and drawers for all shaders, be it built-in, surface shaders, BetterShaders, other editors...
 In many cases, you could also use custom attributes, but especially for foldouts and drawers, Shader Graph Markdown gives a lot of flexibility.

+### Why isn't there Feature X?
+A design goal of Shader Graph Markdown was to keep simplicity to allow for a fast workflow and nice editors, without writing any code.
+Custom drawers, on the other hand, give a lot of flexibility.
+The in-between, where you use some kind of markup to describe very complex behaviour, is explicitly not in scope for Shader Graph Markdown.

+This is also the reason why there's no options to change header colors, specify pixel spacing values, ... and do other purely stylistic changes.
+If you want that, there's other options; one that allows for tons of customization (and thus has a steeper learning curve) is the [Thry Editor](https://github.com/Thryrallo/ThryEditor).

+With the above in mind, feel free to reach out via Discord and request features that fit to this philosophy – and please submit bugs if you find them!

+## Known Issues

+- _Changing keyword property entries does not refresh the Enum dropdown in the inspector_
+  This is a Unity bug.
+[Case 1176077](https://issuetracker.unity3d.com/product/unity/issues/guid/1176077)
+  Workaround: reimport any script (Rightclick > Reimport) to trigger a domain reload.
+- _Vector fields don't show animation state (blue/red overlay)_
+  This is a Unity bug.
+Case 1333416
+- _Conditionally excluded properties can't be inline properties_
+  The condition will be ignored inside an inlined property.
+Don't inline them if you want them to use the condition.

 ## Contact
 <b>[needle — tools for unity](https://needle.tools)</b> •